Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 this), and, in some way, this wore out the project and the quality of our work
 --- Otto is, unfortunately, victim of all this darkness.
-Instead of studying how to do a decent package manager (and figuring out that it would be better to made it with Go, Nim or even C instead of Shell), we were discussing just discussing.
+Instead of studying how to do a decent package manager (and figuring out that it would be better to made it with Go, Nim or even C instead of Shell), we were just discussing.

 The worst thing: all of these discussions were fueled by so-called "memes" from 4chan --- for example: `chexier` saw someone saying that W and Z rocks, so he came and said "screw X and Y, we're